See common questions, what officers look for, and practical tips to improve approval chances.

 Answer guidance: Be honest.
 Concealing relatives or friends in the U.S. can lead to refusal.
 If visiting family, mention your relationship and provide an invitation letter if available.

-Answer guidance: Explain your purpose clearly, such as attending a child’s graduation or visiting grandchildren.
+Answer guidance: Explain your purpose clearly, such as attending a child's graduation or visiting grandchildren.
 Show strong home ties like property ownership, pension income, or other family members at home.
-These are common B1/B2 visa interview questions for parents.
+These American visitor visa interview questions are particularly important for parents.

 For professionals or creatives traveling temporarily for conferences, research, or performances, longer-term work authorization may later be available under the O-1 visa for individuals with extraordinary ability, which recognizes significant achievement in fields such as science, business, or the arts.